-Patrick T. Brankin practices in the areas of land use, zoning, municipal law, liquor and business licensing, civil litigation, developer incentives and government relations.
+Patrick T. Brankin practices in the areas of land use, zoning, municipal law, civil litigation, developer incentives, government relations, and liquor and business licensing.

 As a litigator, he has represented plaintiffs and defendants in matters involving contracts, land use, foreclosure, landlord/tenant relations and torts.
-Mr. Brankin has appeared before numerous boards and commissions of municipalities and counties, as well as the Mayor’s License Commission and the License Appeal Commission of the City of Chicago.
+Mr. Brankin has appeared before numerous boards and commissions of municipalities, counties and the State of Illinois.

-Mr. Brankin serves as General Counsel and/or Special Counsel for the firm’s municipal clients.
-Mr. Brankin has successfully prosecuted hundreds of cases dealing with a broad range of land use, zoning and municipal code enforcement and other issues involving municipal law.
+He is the Village Attorney for several of the firm's municipal clients.
+As part of that role, he has successfully prosecuted hundreds of cases dealing with a broad range of land use, zoning and municipal code enforcement and other issues involving municipal law.

 Mr. Brankin co-authored Chapter Nine of the 2004 Illinois Institute for Continuing Legal Education Land Use Law handbook entitled "Litigation of a Zoning Case," and frequently gives presentations on land use, zoning and legal issues impacting municipalities.